travis-ci/docs-travis-ci-com/user/reference/overview.md

 ## VM Instance Size

-If you need more than default 2vCPU and RAM, you can run a build on a larger insatnce size.
+If you need more than the default 2vCPU and RAM, you can run a build on a larger instance size.
 Variable instance sizes are available only for 'full-vm' build jobs.
-All you need to do is to type appropriate instance size to your `.travis.yml` using following tags and one of available values:
+All you need to do is type the appropriate instance size to your `.travis.yml` using the following tags and one of the available values:

 ```yaml
 vm: